nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * There are only two types of Schedule status: MISSED or COMPLETED.
 * To set the status of the specified schedule to MISSED, input `m/0` as 0 indicates the MISSED status.
-* The success message for marking a schedule as MISSED is the same as COMPLETED, apart from replacing the word `COMPLETED` with `MISSED`.
 * To set the status of the specified schedule to COMPLETED, input `m/1` as 1 indicates the COMPLETED status.
 * Any inputs other than 0 or 1 will result in an invalid status message displayed.